Howard League for Penal Reform: Books For Prisoners

 The campaign was successful.
 In December 2014, High Court judge Mr Justice Collins ruled that there was "no good reason" to restrict access to books for prisoners.

 Criminal Courts Charge

 The Howard League campaigned against the criminal courts charge, which required defendants who were convicted of a crime to pay fees ranging from £150 to £1,200 towards the cost of their case.

 When the charge was suspended by the then Justice Secretary Michael Gove in December 2015, Howard League Chief Executive Frances Crook called the decision a "victory for justice".

 Legal work

 The Howard League has a legal team that helps children and young people in the criminal justice system.
 It provides a free and confidential advice line for prisoners under the age of 21.

 The legal team also brings cases and conducts participation work to help shape the law and empower children to use their rights.

 Community Awards

-The Howard League runs an annual Community Awards competition to recognise successful community projects that encourage desistance from crime.
+The Howard League ran an annual Community Awards competition to recognise successful community projects that encourage desistance from crime, which culminated in 2022.